vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

 Overall notes:

-* The upper front teeth appear more white than the lower front teeth, which might reflect more enamel erosion and more plaque accumultion on the lower teeth; this is typical.
+* The upper front teeth appear more white than the lower front teeth, which might reflect more enamel erosion and more plaque accumulation on the lower teeth; this is typical.

 * Plaque: I did not visually see or feel (with my finger) much plaque